 - Inpatient treatment at a hospital

 - Inpatient treatment at a residential recovery center

 Your healthcare provider can answer your questions about drug addiction and recovery in a confidential setting and help you understand your options.
 You can also call a recovery center’s helpline if you’d like to speak directly to a recovery specialist.

 How Zinnia Health Can Help

 Blue meth might not exist in the real world, but methamphetamine addiction remains a serious issue.
 If you or someone you love is ready to receive treatment, going through the meth detox process is the very first step.

-At Zinnia Healing, our caring team can guide you through this process and lead you into a customized treatment program that meets your needs.
+At Zinnia Health, our caring team can guide you through this process and lead you into a customized treatment program that meets your needs.